vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 Let's now go over our `db_backup` model, which consists of four sections.

 Since we specified PostgreSQL for the `--databases` option, the first section contains configuration that is specific to PostgreSQL.
 It collects our database name, username, password, and host, along with an array of tables to back up.
 This last line is optional and should be used only if you don't want your entire database backed up.
-(I used it because the `ip_addresses` table is the only table I'm interested in backing up since the data for all my other tables is saved in my `seed.rb` file.)
+(I used it because the `ip_addresses` table is the only table I'm interested in backing up since the data for all my other tables is saved in `seed.rb`.)

-The second section describes how to connect to our secondary VPS and specifies that we want the five most recent backups stored in the `~/backups` directory.
-The third section simply tells Backup to use gzip for comression.
-And the last section first tells Backup to only send an email if a warning or a failure occurs, and then it goes on to explain how and where to send it.
+The second section describes how to connect to our secondary VPS.
+After setting the username, password, IP address, and port, I specify the path where the backups will be stored, and I tell Backup to keep only the five most recent ones.

+The third section simply tells Backup to use gzip for compression, while the last contains settings for setting up email notifications, which tells Backup to only send an email if a warning or a failure occurs.

 Once our `db_backup.rb` file is configured, we can try running it with the following command: